avipars/CS-Resources/mips/notes.md

 tag + set = logbase2(# of blocks in cache)

+Size of main address – set – offset = tag

-size of main memory/size of block = # of blocks in cache
+(size of main memory)/(size of block) = # of blocks in cache

 2<sup>offset</sup> = size of block

 2<sup>set</sup> = # of rows

-# N is for the n in n-way set associative
-N*2<sup>set</sup> = # of blocks in cache
+N is for the n in n-way set associative N*2<sup>set</sup> = # of blocks in cache

 Total bits in cache = (size of block * 8 + 2 + tag) * N * 2<sup>set</sup> //in writeback

 Total bits in cache = (size of block * 8 + 1 + tag) * N * 2<sup>set</sup> //in writethrough

-Size of main address – set – offset = tag